-C. Prieur collaborates with Jose R. Leon (UCV, Central University of Caracas), who is funded by the international Inria chair program.
+C. Prieur collaborates with Jose R. Leon (UCV, Central University of Caracas), who was funded by the international Inria chair program.
+He moved in June 2017 to Montevideo, Uruguay, and the collaboration goes on.

 C. Prieur is collaborating with AC Favre (LTHE, Grenoble) in the framework of a two-years canadian funding from CFQCU (Conseil franco-québécois de coopération universitaire) 2015-2016.